bcaddy/bcaddy.github.io/_posts/guides/2022-08-08-git-tutorial.md

 #   - Close/Closes/Closed #X
 ```

-### Git amend
+### Modifying Commit Messages

 `git commit --amend` lets you edit the last commit message.
 If you've already
 pushed that commit you'll need to force push the change.
 Editing commit messages
-for older commits is doable but much more complex.
+for older commits is doable but much more complex, look up a guide if you need
+to do this.

 ### Branches